 As you climb further, the massive stained-glass window reveals itself as a huge world map, you continue to climb the steps, past more carvings, all the while making your way higher into the elephant, using the dragons ‘body’ as the staircase until you reach a small elevator, or a narrow winding staircase.
-Once up that, you’re literally inside the elephant’s belly, and you see a huge Buddhist shrine.
-It’s cold, dark, mysterious, the Thai’s who visit pay their respects to Buddha while my mum and I stood silently, awestruck at the whole thing.
+Once up that, you’re literally inside the elephant’s belly.
+Here you see a huge Buddhist shrine.
+It’s cold, dark, mysterious.
+The Thais who visit pay their respects to Buddha while my mum and I stood silently, awestruck at the whole thing.

-After 10 minutes or so we left, wandered around the grounds, hopped in a taxi and joined back on the BTS, so pleasantly surprised at just how impressive the Erawan Museum was, and I was left confused as to why it wasn’t more famous!
+After 10 minutes or so we left, wandered around the grounds, hopped in a taxi and joined back on the BTS.
+We were just so pleasantly surprised at just how impressive the Erawan Museum was.
+And I was left confused as to why it wasn’t more famous!

 The grounds of the Erawan Museum are worthy of a visit in themselves.
 It’s a nice place to escape Bangkok’s madness, the grounds are full of greenery, very well manicured and jam-packed with Asian and Thai folklore statues.
 There’s a stall where you can buy lotus flowers, once purchased you ‘set it free’ amidst the stream running around the elephant statue, such a peaceful contrast to the rest of the city.